Daglinton/Daglinton/README.md

 <p>your wellcome to my Git-Hub</p>
 <pre>
 let nombre= nombre => return nombre;
-nombre('Iam devellop fullstack');
+nombre('Iam develop fullstack');
 </pre>
 <!--
 **Daglinton/Daglinton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on SENA ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...